On Behalf of Steele Law Firm PLLC | Feb 27, 2020 | Chapter 7

 Filing bankruptcy, however, does cost money.
 The filing fee is $335 (assuming you don’t qualify for a waiver).
 Attorney fees are more significant than that, depending on the complexity of your case.
 Yet those fees are well worth the expense.
 They’re a drop in the bucket when compared to the thousands or tens of thousands of dollars of debt that may get wiped away in bankruptcy.

 So why not use your tax refund to cover those fees?
-You’d likely lose that money in bankruptcy otherwise.
+You’d likely lose that money in Chapter 7 Bankruptcy otherwise.
 By applying it toward your bankruptcy costs, you can leverage it to get out of debt once and for all, turning it into a clean financial slate.

 The bottom line